Aerial Studio Insurance

 To qualify for insurance for aerialists, your students can be in the hammock or silk equipment at 12 feet above ground or lower.
 The rigging of the equipment can be higher than 12 feet, but no one can go more than 12 feet off the ground while in the aerial equipment.

 Aerial Yoga Insurance

 The type of studio that most commonly purchases this insurance is one that is looking for aerial yoga insurance.
 We offer one of the best programs among the very few out there.

 If your dance studio offers classes doing any type of aerial movement, then this is the insurance you will need.
 It covers your regular dance classes, as well as those incorporating aerial arts.

 Cost and Logistics

 You can apply online below, and feel free to call us with any questions at 877-811-2271.
-Be prepared to upload pictures of your aerial equipment.
+Be prepared to answer additional underwriting questions after the application is submitted and upload pictures of your aerial equipment if requested.

-If you are a sole instructor, rather than a studio owner, visit our liability insurance for aerial yoga instructors.
+If you are a sole instructor, rather than a studio owner, visit our page on liability insurance for aerial instructors.